 Parkour is generally perceived as either scaling building or just various acrobatics on concrete.
 While both of these styles are present in parkour, there is a wide variety of fundamental skills present in the sport and a myriad of styles have emerged because of it.
 Some people have a very efficient and fast, point A to B style.
 Others train in a trick-centric, artsy way.
 And some find themselves somewhere in the middle.
 It’s also important to consider that doing or learning Parkour can be as simple as learning how to safely walk down a flight of stairs or stand up out of a chair without any assistance.
 As Parkour is the “art of movement” what movements the sport may entail to the individual is highly practitioner specific.

-Ryan Doyle, a well-known parkour/freerunning athlete filming parkour stunts in Santorini, Greece in collaboration with Red Bull.
+Ryan Doyle, a well-known parkour/freerunning athlete filmed parkour stunts in Santorini, Greece in collaboration with Red Bull.

 There are a number of misconceptions about Parkour.
 These may range from “Parkour is only for young boys” or “Parkour is dangerous”